JamesZwq/COMP6841_proj/README.md

 + Grove - Switch(P)
 + Grove - LCD RGB backlight v4
 + Grove - Rotary Angle Sensor

+## **Ability**
++ Redirect newly connect user to a Captive Portal
++ There is screen that can display some menu option, and select some actions.
++ Attacker will have direct access to this information by simple operations after inserting a usb drive
++ This Hotspot can be turned to a harmless device with one single press on the button.
++ The screen changes colors through RGB cycling.
++ Screen can be easily closed

 ## **Functionalities**
 ### **menu**: